trueChristian/daily-light/morning.md

 ## Morning

-**Be ye perfect, even as your Father which is in heaven is perfect</em>.
+**Be ye perfect, even as your Father which is in heaven is perfect.**

 I am the Almighty God; walk before me, and be thou perfect. -- Ye shall be holy unto me: for I the Lord am holy, and have severed you from other people, that ye should he mine.